apache/ignite/modules/yarn/README.txt

-Apache Ignite Mesos Module
+Apache Ignite Yarn Module
 ------------------------

-Apache Ignite Mesos module provides integration Apache Ignite with Apache Mesos.
+Apache Ignite Yarn module provides integration Apache Ignite with Apache Hadoop Yarn.

-Importing Apache Ignite Mesos Module In Maven Project
+Importing Apache Ignite Yarn Module In Maven Project
 -------------------------------------

 If you are using Maven to manage dependencies of your project, you can add Cloud module